leouieda/tesseroids/doc/usage.rst

 The computation points are passed via standard input and do NOT have to be in a regular grid.
 This allows, for example, computation on points where data was measured.
-The values calulated are put in the last column of the input points and printed to standard output.
+The values calculated are put in the last column of the input points and printed to standard output.

 For example, if calculating gz on these points::